Julia-ta/TiMBA_outlook/README.md

 6. The package does not come with predefined data.
 To download the default input data along with additional information needed to run TiMBA use the command
    >load_timba -FP your_path
+   By default, load_timba loads all necessary datasets from the external data repository.

 7. If the user does not set any folderpath the standard input data will be loaded to the current working directory or the folderpath which is set with:
    >run_timba -FP your_path